BrainCircuitsBehaviorLab/village/docs/source/system_operation/timing.md

 #### Summary Table (unmodified firmware, Bpod 2.0 to 2.4)

-If you haven't applied the firmware fix, every Bpod->Raspberry Pi communication costs an extra **~4 ms** (5 ms flush timeout instead of 1 ms).
-This only changes the `Controller` row, since that's the only one where the Bpod is the trigger reporting the event to the Raspberry Pi.
+If you haven't applied the firmware fix on your Bpod 2.0 to 2.4 board, every Bpod->Raspberry Pi communication costs an extra **~4 ms** (5 ms flush timeout instead of 1 ms).
+This extra latency only applies when the trigger is the Controller (Bpod) and the action runs on the Raspberry Pi (LED strip, Sound, Screen).

 | Trigger | Port LED / water | LED strip / matrix (144 LEDs) | Sound | Screen |
 |---|---|---|---|---|